Pony-Unicorn/web3-framework/README.md

 - [Cloudflare Pages](https://developers.cloudflare.com/pages/) - Cloudflare Pages
   - Recommend using Cloudflare Pages for deployment
   - Download your Pages project config `npx wrangler pages download config <PROJECT_NAME>`
+- Static Hosting, When deploying to static hosting, you can deploy React Router the same as any other single page application with React.

 ## Shadcn/ui Theme Tooling